I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ne-wwan--wwan-ussd-session-state.md

 </dl>

 ## -remarks
 <p>Miniport drivers use the WWAN_USSD_SESSION_STATE enumeration to indicate whether a USSD string is the first message of a USSD session.
 Miniport drivers must use <i>WwanUssdSessionStateNew</i> for the first message of a network-initiated USSD session.
 Miniport drivers should use <i>WwanUssdSessionStateExisting</i> in all other cases.</p>

-<p>Miniport drivers use the WWAN_USSD_SESSION_STATE enumeration to indicate whether a USSD string is the first message of a USSD session.
-Miniport drivers must use <i>WwanUssdSessionStateNew</i> for the first message of a network-initiated USSD session.
-Miniport drivers should use <i>WwanUssdSessionStateExisting</i> in all other cases.</p>

-<p>Miniport drivers use the WWAN_USSD_SESSION_STATE enumeration to indicate whether a USSD string is the first message of a USSD session.
-Miniport drivers must use <i>WwanUssdSessionStateNew</i> for the first message of a network-initiated USSD session.
-Miniport drivers should use <i>WwanUssdSessionStateExisting</i> in all other cases.</p>

 ## -requirements